torsteingrindvik/frag-shader-presentation/README.md

 * Allows explaining smoothstep
 * Allows talking about colors

+## frag-2 animated smoothstep

+### What

+Shows a smoothstepped X axis vs. the current Y value.

+### Why

+* Allows explaining smoothstep from another perspective
+  * It's interesting to see the same thing from more than one way

-## frag-2 lines intersecting, mouse
+## frag-3 lines intersecting, mouse

 ### What